Project Discovery Phase in Software Development: What is It and Why is It Important?

 As you know, Stfalcon has extensive experience in multifaceted spheres, so we often get requests to realize just a discovery phase for our client to take the further decision as to his product.

-Some project to mention are a Discovery Phase for a Real Estate Company, a client came with an idea to create an approachable management solution for small property owners and real estate agents that will also provide a possibility for the tenants to order and pay for services in a simple and convenient way.
+Some projects to mention are a Discovery Phase for a Real Estate Company, a client came with an idea to create an approachable management solution for small property owners and real estate agents that will also provide a possibility for the tenants to order and pay for services in a simple and convenient way.

 Stfalcon team had to work with 3 major roles: a property owner or agent, an existing client (tenant), and a potential client (a new visitor).

-Stfalcon development team worked out all the product features, as a result, the client got a complex solution for both the MVP and the 2 release versions of the future product, including web and mobile apps.
+Our real estate software development team worked out all the product features, as a result, the client got a complex solution for both the MVP and the 2 release versions of the future product, including web and mobile apps.
 We created detailed prototypes, user stories, product vision, and a budget plan.

 Another case was a Discovery phase for a logistic company.
 Our clients were enthusiastic brothers travelers, who came up to Stfalcon with the unfinished idea of creating a platform where anyone can transport anything in just a few simple clicks.